undertherain/gpt-bench/README.md

 # Large Language Modeling Benchmark

 This benchmark measures throughput of a causal language model training.
-The model is implemented following LLaMa architecture (e.g. using rotary embeddings) but parameterized to contain 1.4 buiillion paramters, similarly to GPT-2 (1.5B) or GPT-J (6B)
+The model is implemented following LLaMa architecture (e.g. using rotary embeddings) but parameterized to contain 1.4 buiillion paramters, similarly to GPT-2 (1.5B) or GPT-J (6B).
+The model is implemented following the HuggingFace transforemrs library code, however

+# Correctness

+In order to be able to execute in relatively short time, the benchmark does not check for convergence to a given findelity metric etc.
+We expect that all operations are performed correctly in corresponding numeric formats

 # Running